Mundingburra, Queensland: History

 St Joseph's Catholic School was established in 1924 in Norris Street in Hermit Park by the Sisters of St Joseph of the Sacred Heart.
 In 1936, the school was relocated to its current site in Mundingburra.
 The Sisters' involvement with the school ceased at the end of 1991; it now operates with lay staff.

-Mundingburra South Special School opened on 1981 and closed on 12 December 1986.
+Mundingburra South Special School opened in 1981 and closed on 12 December 1986.

-Mundingburra Special School opened on 27 January 1987 and closed in December 2001, to reopen on January 2002 at the same location as Townsville Community Learning Centre as a merger with Aitkenvale Special School in neighbouring Aitkenvale.
+Mundingburra Special School opened on 27 January 1987 and closed in December 2001, to reopen in January 2002 at the same location as Townsville Community Learning Centre as a merger with Aitkenvale Special School in neighbouring Aitkenvale.